 From my experience it happens frequently that every couple of years, someone at the company xyz looks at the website of a competitor and becomes convinced that his or her company needs a completely new website.
 However, the same person who is now convinced that the company needs a new website, has not put in any work into the current website throughout the last 5 years.
 Activities such as updating the content, writing blog posts, etc. have been totally absent.

 Let’s begin by asking the first and most important question – what is the reason for the planned change of the website?
 Is it because you discovered that your main competitor has a new website?
 Is it because someone told you that he or she does not like the visuals of your website?
 Or is there actual hard data from Analytics that indicates that the mobile traffic share to your website is steadily increasing, while your website is not mobile responsive yet?
-The decision about a renewal of the original website or the setup of a new website should be taken based on economical facts.
+The decision about a renewal of the original website or the setup of a new site should be taken based on economical facts.
 If the cost / benefit comparison of a new website makes financial sense to your company, you could think about setting up a brand new website.
-The websites that design by web designers in uk are visually appealing, with custom elements that complement the rest of your branding.
+The websites that design by Trusted media web development agency are visually appealing, with custom elements that complement the rest of your branding.
 They don’t use a cookie cutter template when designing websites.
 Each of the websites they create is unique and eye-catching, so potential clients will want to stick around to explore more of your website.

 Two approaches to webdesign: